Tuesday, 2 July 2024

 And that’s how we ended up in Kuching, or more specifically, in Santubong at the Sarawak Cultural Village.
 It’s not an actual village but a "living museum" that showcases the heritage of Sarawak’s various indigenous groups.
 The place features traditional houses, daily life activities, and cultural performances from ethnic groups like the Iban, Bidayuh, Orang Ulu, Chinese, Malay, Melanau and Penan.
 Since the RWMF is held there, and unless you have your own transport, the free bus ride from Kuching is your best bet.
 It's about an hour each way, and traffic gets pretty snarled up the closer you get to the venue.

 The opening day's programme began with a traditional Miring ceremony that holds significant cultural and spiritual importance.
 It is primarily a ritual to appease spirits and ancestors for blessings and protection for the community of RWMF organisers and attendees over the next three days.
 I edged closer to the stage to see four representatives of Sarawak's indigenous groups performing various rituals that ended with them bringing out a live cockerel.
 It would've been pretty gross if they had slaughtered the animal in front of everyone but thankfully, the leader did not do that.
-However, it was still unnerving to see them cut off part of the cockerel's comb and then plucked two or three feathers from both wings!
-It may mean nothing to these indigenous people but for me who had been carrying a Buddha statue from Bukit Mertajam to Kuching, watching this ritual struck me as very unsettling.
+Nevertheless, they still did their best to injure the chicken.
+What unnerved me was seeing them cut off part of the cockerel's comb and then plucked two or three feathers from each wing!
+Don't tell me there was no pain for the bird.
+It may mean nothing to these indigenous people but animal rights proponents would be up in arms if they had seen this.
+As for me who had been carrying a Buddha statue from Bukit Mertajam to Kuching, watching this ritual struck me as very unsettling.

 That over, the festival continued with a drum circle.
 The rhythmic beats drummed on and on, which bored me after a while and I went searching for food.
 Thankfully the drum circle ended soon enough and the first real performance started with the Ensemble Melayu Nusantara.
 The members hailed from diverse backgrounds, but they were united in their passion for Malay traditional music and performance.
 Their blend of traditional and contemporary sounds was refreshing, and it drew me back to the stage.